BioDepot/BioDepot-workflow-builder/README.md

 The general tab allows the user to enter general information about the widget.
 The entries are:
 ###### description
-A description of the widgets function
+A description of the widgets function.
+When the user mouses over a widget in the Tool Dock, this text will appear in the help box below the Tool Dock.
 ###### docker_image_name
 The name of the Docker container that is used.
 ###### docker image tag
 The image tag for the Docker container.
 The default tag for any conainer is latest which is not necessarily the most recent in spite of the name.
-Bwb has he version of software and the major dependencies and the date separated by underscores to proivde a detailed yet human readable versioning tag
+Bwb has the version of software and the major dependencies and the date separated by underscores to proivde a detailed yet human readable versioning tag
 ###### priority
 Determines the order of appearance in the Tool Dock drawer
 ###### icon